How skin-friendly florals stack up against common cleanser ingredients – plus the best cleansers to add to your skincare routine!

 For those with acne-prone skin, harsh cleansers can actually be appealing.
 But don’t let that burning sensation fool you: you shouldn’t be fighting fire with fire to rid yourself of acne.
 All skin types can benefit from gentle cleansing, especially on a daily basis.

-Thankfully there are plenty of clean, natural cleanser ingredients that can actually be more gentle on your skin.
+Thankfully there are plenty of clean, natural cleanser ingredients that can actually be gentler on your skin.
 This is where flowers come into play!

 While a soothing scent certainly adds to its appeal, lavender flower is also known for potent oil-regulating and antibacterial properties.
 Lavender can prevent or alleviate acne breakouts, while relieving inflammation and redness.